satra/kwyk2nidm/README.md

 `-o` flag.

 To generate all the NIDM KWYK data elements add `-g` to the commands above.
-This will generate a `KWYK-NIDM.ttl` that should be added to provide the link between the NIDM stats file to the common data attributes.
+This will generate a `KWYK-NIDM.ttl` that should be added to triplestore to provide the link between the NIDM stats file to the common data attributes.

 # Great!
 I have a NIDM **kwyk** result.
 Now What???